lzydmxy/byconity-tpcds/Practice.md

 Follow [this guide](https://github.com/ByConity/byconity-tpcds/blob/main/README.md) to run the TPC-DS benchmark on ByConity.
 Collect the results.

 ## 5. Add more workers and rerun
-Mofity config/cnch_config.xml to add 2+ more read workers.
-Deploy the config to server node and restart server.
-Rerun the TPC-DS benchmark.
-Collect the results.
+Deploy 2+ new read workers.
+You only need to init and launch the new workers.
+They can be automatically discovered by the resource manager.
+There is no need to restart the shared services like server, dm, etc. After finishing, rerun the TPC-DS benchmark, and then collect the results.